Chicago Police Brutality and Civil Rights Lawyer

 Police Misconduct Laws in Chicago

 Several laws and regulations have been enacted to curb police brutality and misconduct in Chicago and throughout Illinois.
-The laws aim to help bring about accountability, transparency, and justice.
+The laws aim to ensure accountability, transparency, and justice.

 Illinois Uniform Police Officers' Disciplinary Act

-This law outlines the procedures to file a complaint against police officers and the investigation that must occur.
-It also provides guidelines for disciplinary action against officers found guilty of misconduct.
+This law outlines the procedures for filing a complaint against police officers and establishes the rights of officers accused of misconduct during the subsequent investigations.

 Illinois Police and Community Relations Improvement Act

-This state law mandates that law enforcement agencies in Illinois collect and report data on the racial and ethnic makeup of all individuals who are stopped or searched.
+This state law requires law enforcement agencies in Illinois to collect and report data on the racial and ethnic composition of all individuals stopped or searched.
 It was enacted to monitor and prevent racial profiling.

 Use of Force Guidelines